CLIPSelf: Vision Transformer Distills Itself for Open-Vocabulary Dense Prediction: Experiments

 \textbf{Experiment Setting.} To train CLIPSelf, we use 8 A100 GPUs and set the batch size as $2$ on each GPU.
 We train the models for 6 epochs using the AdamW~\citep{loshchilov2017decoupled} optimizer with a learning rate of $1\mathrm{e}{-5}$ and weight decay of $0.1$.
 By default, we use the images in \texttt{train2017} split of COCO dataset~\citep{lin2014microsoft}, which are exactly the training images of most downstream open-vocabulary benchmarks.
 All experiments in Sec.~\ref{sec:clipsel_implementation} are conducted on the ViT-B/16 from EVA-CLIP~\citep{sun2023eva} considering its high efficiency and capacity, and we assume using image patches for self-distillation unless otherwise stated.
 The mean accuracy (mAcc) of classifying region boxes annotated in COCO's \texttt{val2017} split is used as the indicator for evaluation.

 \textbf{Design Choices.} We conduct ablation studies on design choices of CLIPSelf, namely \emph{patch split}, \emph{trainable layers}, and \emph{input size of the Student}.
 For the \emph{patch split}, an image is split into a grid of $m \times n$ patches, where $m$ and $n$ are randomly sampled from $\{1, ..., M\}$.
 In Tab.~\ref{tab:ablation_patch_split}, we show the results when $M$ is set as 4, 6, and 8.
 The results support our choice of $M=6$ as it achieves the highest accuracy.
 For the number of \emph{trainable layers}, we experiment with updating the last 3, 6, 9, and 12 attention layers of ViT-B/16.
 As shown in Tab.~\ref{tab:ablation_trainable_layers}, the region classification accuracy consistently improves with more trainable layers.
 Therefore, we choose to update all the attention modules in our implementation of CLIPSelf.
 For the \emph{input size of the Student}, we experiment with different input image sizes ($320 \times 320, 640 \times 640, 1024 \times 1024$).
 The input to the Teacher is fixed at $224 \times 224$.
+For non-square images, we pad zero values to the bottom and right of the images after color normalization.
 As shown in Tab.~\ref{tab:ablation_image_size}, training with larger images for the Student improves the performance of region classification.
 Therefore, we set $1024 \times 1024$ as the default input size for the Student.
 However, considering the memory cost, we do not further increase the image size.
 For the input size and trainable layers on ViT-L/14, please refer to the appendix~\ref{sec:append_clipself}.

 \textbf{Sanity Check on Input Image Size.} The aforementioned ablation study on input image size of the Student reveals the efficacy of training with larger inputs, which raises a question on whether the improvement of CLIPSelf is merely contributed to training the Student with higher image resolution instead of the region-wise supervision in the self-distillation.
 Therefore, we add a sanity check to assess to what extent the dense representation is enhanced by merely increasing the image size.
 Specifically, we train the Student with input size $1024 \times 1024$ using the image-level supervision from COCO Caption dataset~\citep{cococaption}.
 As shown in Tab.~\ref{tab:ablation_image_size}(\#5), image-level supervision with large input size only improves the Top1 mAcc to 52.1\%, lagging behind the result of our self-distillation approach (72.1\%) by a considerable margin.